matfish2/craft-entry-meta/README.md

 ### Query by metadata

-You can query by metadata on `craft\records\Entry` using the following methods:
+You can query by metadata on the active record class (e.g `craft\records\Entry`) using the following methods:

 #### Filter by metadata
 ```php